Teams, tales and tips – a guide to the local game

 Gelsenkirchen has no airport.
 The nearest is Dortmund about 50km (31 miles) away.
 From Dortmund Hauptbahnhof, the S2 S-Bahn line runs every 20mins to Gelsenkirchen, journey time 30mins.
 Düsseldorf airport is also about 50km away.

 S-Bahn and regional trains run by the Verkehrsverbund Rhein-Ruhr link with Dortmund and Düsseldorf.
 Local buses and the U-Bahn are run by Bogestra.
 A single ticket is €2.40, a day pass €5.70.
-For a taxi, call +49 209 55555.
+Taxi Arnu (+49 159 064 266 96) is a reliable local company and offers airport transfers.

 Gelsenkirchen has no tourist office.
 By the stadium, the Courtyard by Marriott Gelsenkirchen is an upscale business hotel offering quality dining and drinking.
 Also close is the Arena Hotel, under the same umbrella as the Hotel Monopol in nearby Buer.